--When I started making these tortillas, 3/4 (177 ml) of hot water made the dough just right, easy enough to roll out and handle with just a little dusting of flour.
-But as the months got warmer I've found that I'm better off reducing the water to 150 ml, which is about 1/2 cup plus 2 tablespoons.
-If you find the dough is too sticky you can always sprinkle more flour as you roll it out but lately 177 ml of hot water makes my dough too sticky and I'd rather not be adding all that flour as I go.
+-When I started making these tortillas, I used 3/4 cups (177 ml) of hot water and this made the dough just right, easy enough to roll out and handle with just a little dusting of flour.
+But as the months got warmer I've found that I'm better off reducing the water to 150 ml, which is about 2/3 cups.
+If you're new to tortillas, start with 150 ml, and then you can try adding more water as you get more comfortable with this dough.
+Lately I'm finding that 177 ml just makes the dough too sticky for me and I end up having to use so much flour to roll out the tortillas.

 -This video was helpful for me in learning how to roll out a round tortilla.
 I roll my tortillas out a bit thinner than she does in the video but that's a matter of preference.

 -Many flour tortilla recipes include baking powder so I tried making these with 1 teaspoon of Hain's sodium-free baking powder.
 The result was a thicker (but not fluffier) tortilla that was a little bit harder to roll out.
 I don't recommend adding the Hain's here because unlike regular baking powder, it didn't make these tortillas any fluffier.